-[Know the possible consequences of using herbal or alternative medicines.
+Know the possible consequences of using herbal or alternative medicines.
 Know where to go to find out the implication of certain drugs in line with the FEI Clean Sport agenda.
-Saddlery Assessment criteria Show practical competence when assessing saddlery There will be a range of saddles, bridle work and training aids available for discussion covering tack for all disciplines.
-The range and scope of the section will include Discussion points may include:Use and misuse.Condition, age and quality.
+Saddlery Assessment criteria Assessment criteria Show practical competence when assessing saddlery The range and scope of There will be a range of saddles, bridle work and training aids available for discussion covering tack for all disciplines.
+Discussion points may include: the section will include Use and misuse.
+Condition, age and quality.
 Value and replacement costs.
 Insurance implications.
 Availability, popularity and current developments.
 Practical skills coaching Assessment criteria Show ability to plan a time managed coaching session.
 Show ability to assess the prior knowledge, experience and current skill set of a student or colleague.
 The range and scope of the section will include Candidates will deliver a 15-minute practical training session to a member of staff or a student.
 Training should be tailored to the recipient and should include practical demonstration of the task.
-Topics for delivery will be practical stable management tasks and may include but will not be limited to: Fitting tack.
-Methods of restraint for safety and welfare.
-Administration of medication.
+Topics for delivery will be practical stable management tasks and may include but will not be limited to: • Fitting tack. • Methods of restraint for safety and welfare. • Administration of medication.
+There will be a range of equipment available for use whilst coaching.
+Horse provided may be of any type, size, age and any level of fitness.